kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/06 - History and safety of fireworks.md

 By the 10-12th century, fireworks became more sophisticated in China with colored sparks made by adding [[List of colors made by substances in fireworks|metals]].

-Europeans got them around the
+Europeans got them around the 13-14th centuries by trading with the Mongol conquests.
+Initially used in royal ceremonies and military displays.
 ## Made of

 The early ones